chenxingqiang/alphafold2-docs/README.md

 - [x] 76.
 Jiang, W. et al. MrpH, a new class of metal-binding adhesin, requires zinc to mediate biofilm formation.
 PLoS Pathog.
 16, e1008707 (2020).

-- [x] 77.
-Dunne, M., Ernst, P., Sobieraj, A., Pluckthun, A. & Loessner, M. J. The M23 peptidase domain of the Staphylococcal phage 2638A endolysin. https://doi.org/10.2210/pdb6YJ1/ pdb (2020).
+- [ ] 77.
+Dunne, M., Ernst, P., Sobieraj, A., Pluckthun, A. & Loessner, M. J. The M23 peptidase domain of the Staphylococcal phage 2638A endolysin. https://doi.org/10.2210/pdb6YJ1/pdb (2020).

-- [x] 78.
+- [ ] 78.
 Drobysheva, A. V. et al. Structure and function of virion RNA polymerase of a crAss-like phage.
 Nature 589, 306–309 (2021).

-- [x] 79.
+- [ ] 79.
 Flaugnatti, N. et al. Structural basis for loading and inhibition of a bacterial T6SS phospholipase effector by the VgrG spike.
 EMBO J. 39, e104129 (2020).

-- [x] 80.
+- [ ] 80.
 ElGamacy, M. et al. An Interface-Driven Design Strategy Yields a Novel, Corrugated Protein Architecture.
 ACS Synth.
 Biol.
 7, 2226–2235 (2018).

-- [x] 81.
+- [ ] 81.
 Lim, C. J. et al. The structure of human CST reveals a decameric assembly bound to telomeric DNA.
 Science 368, 1081–1085 (2020).

-- [x] 82.
+- [ ] 82.
 Debruycker, V. et al. An embedded lipid in the multidrug transporter LmrP suggests a mechanism for polyspecificity.
 Nat.
 Struct.
 Mol.
 Biol.
 27, 829–835 (2020).

-- [x] 83.
+- [ ] 83.
 Flower, T. G. et al. Structure of SARS-CoV-2 ORF8, a rapidly evolving immune evasion protein.
 Proc.
 Natl.
 Acad.
 Sci.
 U. S. A. 118, (2021).

 ------------------------------------------------------------------------------------------
 ## Data availability